 Sherman Ho, Treasurer/ Marketing Director

-Outside of SFS, after graduation, he worked as a commodities trader in one of the biggest agricultural company in Asia, handling the African market.
-He spent three months in Ghana, a country in West Africa.
+Outside of SFS, he used to work as a commodities trader in one of the biggest agricultural company in Asia, handling the African market.
+He once spent three months in Ghana, a country in West Africa.
 The experiences and perspectives gained during his time in the region led him to realise that there was much more to life than just your career and money.
-He left the company in 2016, whereby he decided to venture out on his own, and also dedicate more time to the SFS rebranding project.
-He eventually set up a company today with his work and life partner, Simon, called Happiness Initiative, which focuses on cultivating well-being in people, and to teach the science of Positive Psychology.
+He left the company in 2016, whereby he decided to venture out on his own, and follow his passion.
+He eventually set up a company today with his work and life partner, Simon, called Happiness Initiative, which focuses on cultivating well-being in people.

 For those who are interested in being involved in the Singapore Film Society, please feel free to drop him an email and ask him out for a coffee.
 He would be more than happy to oblige!